Slashflex/Natours/README.md

 </p>

-> WebApp created using SASS(scss synthax) to learn how it works.
+> Landing page created using SASS(scss synthax) to learn how it works.
 7-1 pattern and BEM methodology are also used.

 ## Install